-Summary: This post introduces 3 perfect ways to compress QuickTime video.
-After reading, you may know how to reduce the QuickTime video file size on Mac, Windows and browsers.
+Summary: This post introduces 3 perfect online and offline ways to compress QuickTime video.
+After reading, you may know how to reduce the QuickTime video file size on Mac, Windows, and browsers.

-We've all been there: lacking free storage space to keep a terabyte of QuickTime movie stored, cannot send a 1GB of QuickTime video recording to our clients via email, failing to share or post a large QuickTime video on Social Media like Facebook… Luckily, we can easily get rid of these pesky issues by compressing QuickTime videos.
+We've all been there, lacking free storage space to store a terabyte of QuickTime movies, cannot send a 1GB of QuickTime video recording to our clients via email, failing to share or post a large QuickTime video on Social Media like Facebook… Luckily, we can easily get rid of these pesky issues by compressing the QuickTime videos.
 But, how do you go about this?
 Keep reading to learn the 3 simplest recipes.

-To compress QuickTime video files on Mac or PC, we need a decent QuickTime video compressor.
-However, among tons of video compressor tools in the market that come with the capability to compress QuickTime movie, which should be your best pick?
-Well, to minimize your choices, we test 20+ QuickTime video compressors and find out the best one is VideoProc.
+To compress QuickTime video files on Windows or Mac, we need a capable QuickTime video compressor.
+However, among tons of video compressor tools in the market that come with the capability to reduce the size of QuickTime video, which should be your best pick?
+Well, to minimize your choices, we test 20+ QuickTime video compressors and find out the best one is VideoProc Converter.
 See it's killer features:

 - It's fast.
 Powered by full GPU acceleration tech, it compresses a QuickTime video from GBs to MBs in seconds.